 People often report hearing bloodcurdling, unnatural screams while wandering the forest, said to be made by the Yūrei.
 A writer for the Japan Times told of an incident where he heard a terrifying scream in the forest.
 When he went searching for source of the noise, he came across the dead body of a man at the base of a tree.
 A quick examination revealed that the corpse had been dead for some time, and could not have been the source of the scream... but maybe his spirit was.

-Another hallmark of the forest are literal ghost sightings, with visitors sometimes claiming to see white figures drifting between the trees.
+Another hallmark of the forest is that there have been, supposedly, literal ghost sightings, with visitors sometimes claiming to see white figures drifting between the trees.
 When the Syfy paranormal investigation show Destination Truth investigated the forest, they may have caught one of these apparitions on camera.
 Was it a Yūrei, or just a trick of the light?

 An Invitation From Beyond

 Given its proximity to Mount Fuji, Aokigahara is considered by most Japanese religions to be a very spiritual place — but that's not necessarily a good thing.
-Buddhist monks have set up altars in the forest to try and combat what they say are the evil spirits haunting the forest and inspiring people to kill themselves.
+Buddhist monks have set up altars in the forest to try and combat what they say are the evil spirits haunting the forest and drawing people there to die by suicide.
 One Buddhist monk named Kyomyo Fukui was visiting the forest to set up an altar when he told the New Zealand Herald, "The spirits are calling people here to kill themselves — the spirits of the people who have committed suicide before."